Generic name: fingolimod (fin-GOL-i-mod)

 - Liver disease, severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 Take fingolimod exactly as directed by your doctor.
-Do not suddenly stop using it, do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
-To do so may increase the chance of side effects.
+Do not suddenly stop taking it.
+Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+To do so may increase the chance for side effects.

 You may take fingolimod with or without food.